-Since years, I’m looking for a good method to stay organized, and not be overloaded by all these incoming informations.
+Since years, I’m looking for a good method to stay organized, and not be overloaded by all these incoming pieces of information.

-I think that I’ve found THE method that work (at least for me).
+I think that I’ve found THE method that works (at least for me).

 Here are the few 3 steps to implement it.